ExploraMDBR/scavanger-hunt/README.md

-# Scavanger Hunt Web App
+# Explora Scavanger Hunt Web App
 A game of Scavanger Hunt implemented in Python Flask, serving an Admin Dashboard for setting up the game and a client for players.